 In summary, Justin Martyr’s idea of logos spermatikos has major implications for evangelism today.15 It means that we have more in common with non-Christians of all cultures than we have differences.
 In a society that seeks to divide, we can seek to find commonality with this knowledge.

-It is no surprise, then, that Justin Martyr’s ideas are having a resurgence in the Christian world and are alive and well.
-I have placed, in the bibliography below, a list of Catholic documents that discuss evangelism based Justin Marty’s ideas of the logos spermatikos.
-Rather than always seeking to reinvent the wheel in order to remain “relevant,” we would do well to rediscover and apply in new ways the wisdom of the ancient thinkers and theologians when studying and acting upon our own understanding of faith and philosophy.
+It’s no surprise that Justin Martyr’s ideas are seeing a resurgence in the Christian world.
+In the bibliography, you can find Catholic documents that discuss evangelism based on Justin Martyr’s ideas of the logos spermatikos.
+Rather than always trying to reinvent the wheel to stay “relevant,” we should rediscover and apply the wisdom of ancient thinkers and theologians.
+This can be valuable when studying and acting upon our understanding of faith and philosophy.

 I will end with a couple of quotes.
 The first is from Heraclitus:

 “Listen not to me, but to the Logos.”

 “Jesus Christ is the only proper Son who has been begotten by God, being his Logos and First-begotten, and Power; and, becoming man according to his will.”

 What can Christians learn from Justin Martyr’s approach to non-Christians today?
 Please comment below and don’t forget to subscribe.
 Thank you!